MailTape/MailTape-v1/_posts/2023-07-30-Moss-Velveta.md

 track3_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/533/track3.mp3'
 track4_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/533/track4.mp3'
 ---
 <p id="introduction"> This Sunday, we tread into the mist of the morning as we welcome the elusive [Moss Velveta](https://expensivemusicband.bandcamp.com/) for Episode 533.
-Presently anonymous   </p>
+Presently anonymous, the group's releases strike cinematic intensity, dipping into both baroque dissonances and delicate melodies at once.</p>

 # Moss Velveta's selection